jrsistr/onboarding/README.md

 7. Access to GlobalScape file transfer system

-		a) Register for an account
+		a) Register for an account to upload data (chop.service-now.edu)

 		b) Request Isilon directory be accessible in GlobalScape (from Arlen Enoch)